top of page

 The Project

-We’re commissioning an innovative, mobile performance structure to take high‑quality arts and culture to towns and villages across the New Forest.
+We are working in partnership with Culture in Common and New Forest District Council who are commissioning an innovative, mobile performance structure to take high‑quality arts and culture to towns and villages across the New Forest.
 It will tour May–September each year, then be based at Applemore College through the darker months, offering a flexible, inspiring venue for learning and community use.

 What we’re looking for: